CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 5. Give the upgrade job a name.
 This is required.

     {{<notice tip>}}
-    For best presentation, Cumulus Networks recommends keeping the name to a maximum of 22 characters when possible.
-The name can contain spaces and special characters.
-If you choose to use longer names, use the distinguishing part of the name at the beginning.
+    The name can be a maximum of 22 characters and contain spaces and special characters.
     {{</notice>}}

 6. Verify that the switches you selected are included, and that they have the correct IP address and roles assigned.